in28minutes/cloud.in28minutes.com/_posts/google-cloud-choosing-a-compute.md

 Cloud Functions is the Google Serverless FaaS offering.

-You can run code in response to events:
-- Write your business logic in  Node.js, Python, Go, Java, .NET, and Ruby
-- **Don't worry** about servers or scaling or availability (only worry about your code)
+You can run code in response to events.
+Write your business logic in  Node.js, Python, Go, Java, .NET, and Ruby. **Don't worry** about servers or scaling or availability (only worry about your code).

-- **Pay only for what you use**
+**Pay only for what you use:**
 - Number of invocations
 - Compute Time of the invocations
 - Amount of memory and CPU provisioned

 ### 4.5: Google Cloud Run

-Goal of **Cloud Run** is "Container to Production in Seconds".It is built on top of an open standard - **Knative**.
+Goal of **Cloud Run** is "Container to Production in Seconds".
+It is built on top of an open standard - **Knative**.
 Cloud Run is a **Fully managed** serverless platform for containerized applications.

 Here are few of the important features:
 - ZERO infrastructure management